djmsampson/layout2/tbx/layoutdoc/LayoutInteroperability.md

 # Layout Interoperability

-Layouts in GUI Layout Toolbox are compatible with other layouts and environments provided by MATLAB.
-This section describes how to integrate GUI Layout Toolbox layouts with MATLAB's layout managers and with apps developed using App Designer or GUIDE.
+Layouts in GUI Layout Toolbox are compatible with other layouts and environments provided by MATLAB&reg;.
+This section describes how to integrate GUI Layout Toolbox layouts with MATLAB&reg;'s layout managers and with apps developed using App Designer or GUIDE.

 ## Contents